 Before your first rolling session on sore muscles, Should You Foam Roll Sore Muscles? answers the most common question about timing and how hard to press when your legs are already tender.

-The [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) gives you the foam roller, the muscle roller stick, a spikey massage ball, a stretching strap, and a carry bag in one kit.
+The 321 STRONG 5-in-1 Foam Roller Set gives you the foam roller, the muscle roller stick, a spikey massage ball, a stretching strap, and a carry bag in one kit.
 That covers the full range of self-massage work without buying each tool separately.
-What I recommend: build the foam roller into your post-training routine for 5 to 10 minutes after each session, and keep the stick accessible for targeted spot work between sessions, especially on calves, quads, and IT band tightness that builds up from long periods of sitting or high-frequency training.
-321 STRONG tip: a 5-minute post-session sweep covering quads, hamstrings, and back is enough to see consistent improvement in tissue quality within two weeks.
+321 STRONG advises building the foam roller into your post-training routine for 5 to 10 minutes after each session, and keeping the stick accessible for targeted spot work between sessions, especially on calves, quads, and IT band tightness that builds up from long periods of sitting or high-frequency training.